-

 Pressed Xiaozhong is a unique form of red tea that deserves special attention.
-It is a tightly pressed tea leaf in a brick.
-This form is not only convenient for storage and transportation, but also allows the tea to retain its aromatic and flavor qualities longer.
+It consists of tightly pressed tea leaves in a brick.
+This form is not only convenient for storage and transportation but also allows the tea to retain its aromatic and flavorful qualities longer.

 What is Xiaozhong?

-Xiaozhong is a type of red tea native to China.
-It is prized for its smooth, balanced flavor with fruity and floral notes.
-Xiaozhong has many health benefits, such as antioxidant action, toning the body, and improving digestion.
+Xiaozhong is a variety of red tea native to China.
+It is prized for its soft, balanced flavor with fruity and floral notes.
+Xiaozhong boasts numerous beneficial properties, including antioxidant properties, tonic properties, and improved digestion.

-Already at the moment of opening the briquette, a velvety, tobacco-woody aroma with nuances of baked fruits bursts out.
-After washing, it intensifies and is complemented by spicy notes with a subtle sweetish trail.
+The moment the brick is opened, a velvety, tobacco-woody aroma with hints of baked fruit emerges.
+After washing, this intensifies and is complemented by spicy notes with a subtle sweet trail.

-The taste is rich, sugary, tobacco-woody and spicy, oily and velvety in moderation.
-As the steepings increase, this tea retains its taste profile, astringency with a pleasant bitterness is gradually added.
+The flavor is rich, sugary, tobacco-woody, and spicy, buttery and velvety in just the right amount.
+As you steep more, this tea maintains its flavor profile, gradually developing a tartness with a pleasant bitterness.

-The tea can be brewed no more than 6 times, with a ratio of 10 grams of tea (1 square) per 150 ml of boiling water.
-The aftertaste is sweetish-spicy, with woody and tobacco nuances.
+The tea can be steeped up to six times, using a ratio of 10 grams of tea (1 square) per 150 ml of boiling water.
+The aftertaste is sweet and spicy, with woody and tobacco nuances.

 Advantages of Pressed Xiaozhong

-- Preservation of freshness: Pressing protects tea leaves from external influences and preserves their aroma and taste longer.
+- Preservation of freshness: Pressing protects the tea leaves from external influences and preserves their aroma and flavor longer.

 - Convenient storage: The compact shape makes it easy to store tea for a long time.